DaveBenham/VenomPremium/README.md

 All inputs can be modulated at audio rates.
 The module can also be put into an LFO mode for creation of interesting low frequency modulation shapes.

-There are a total of twelve outputs available for use as audio or CV throughout your patch, providing many opportunities for feedback modulation.
+There are a total of thirteen outputs available for use as audio or CV throughout your patch, providing many opportunities for feedback modulation.

 Since Spice Factory emulates the FSS OSC2 feature set as a starting point, the techniques demonstrated in the [DivKid video on the FSS OSC2](https://www.youtube.com/watch?v=Vy23uZSsdLY) can be applied to Spice Factory as well.
 Just remember that many of the OSC2 concepts have been renamed in Spice Factory.
 Of course many more techniques are available with the additional controls unique to the Spice Factory.